vinibol12/job_app_tracker/README.md

 ## Important Notes

-- **Data Storage**: The application currently uses an ephemeral SQLite database for the proof of concept, meaning data will not persist between service restarts in production.
+- **Data Storage**: The application currently uses an ephemeral database for the proof of concept, meaning data will not persist between service restarts in production.
 In a real production environment, this would be replaced with a persistent database solution.

 - **API Mocking**: Frontend tests use mock API responses to isolate testing from the backend, ensuring tests are reliable and not dependent on the backend state.